 - how likely market entry is in the future.

 This assessment of the competitive landscape provides the context to guide the application of past enforcement and case law to the current transaction.

 ii Anticipating customer reactions

 After assessing the competitive landscape, counsel should then investigate likely customer reaction.
-The agencies' first substantive step after reviewing an HSR filing often is to contact the parties' top customers to get their perspectives on the transaction.
-Since these inquiries are not publicly disclosed, and the agencies provide no relevant statistics, it is not possible to precisely gauge the impact of customer reaction on the likelihood of further review.
+The agencies' first substantive step after reviewing an HSR filing often is to ask the parties for their top customers in any area of overlap, along with contact information, and then to contact the parties' top customers to get their perspectives on the transaction.
+Because these inquiries are not publicly disclosed, and the agencies provide no relevant statistics, it is not possible to precisely gauge the impact of customer reaction on the likelihood of further review.

 Nonetheless, it is axiomatic that the antitrust laws are designed to protect competition and customers, not competitors.
 Thus, it follows that a lack of customer complaints (or, even more so, an indication of favourable customer reaction) will lessen the potential for further review or possible litigation.
 If no customer is willing to submit an affidavit or testify in court that the transaction will hurt its business, then it will be very difficult for the government to prove that competition or customers are likely to be harmed.

 Ideally, antitrust counsel should gather this information before the parties execute the underlying transaction agreement so that the parties can make an informed decision regarding what antitrust-related commitments they are willing to undertake.
 The problem, of course, is that a proposed transaction almost certainly is not public at that point, and direct customer outreach, thus, is often not feasible.
 Nevertheless, counsel should work directly with the parties to gauge customer reactions as best they can.
 For example, the parties may be able to anticipate likely reactions of key, longstanding customers without asking them directly.